A restart, for accuracy...

 Each slice was physically scanned on a flatbed scanner, then imported into Photoshop for some cleanup.
 You can see here that one of the advantages of slicing a physical model is that you gain some interior details, too.

-These were then imported into modo as backdrop images, and scaled to the appropriate size, all at once, to match the main reference images.
+These were then imported into MODO as backdrop images, and scaled to the appropriate size, all at once, to match the main reference images.

 Next, I used "edge connect" to create the basic shape from those sections.